kushalsamant/coherence/anthology/meetings.md

 Well I met someone.
 I lost myself in a conversation that made me want more of it.
 That made me skip dinner, convince myself it was okay being rude to everyone who was lined up.
-But no worries, the line up was a smart one I am sure they saw that coming when I mentioned “random architect.”
-The thing here is I have slept a wink after 48 hours of being lost.
+But no worries, the line up was a smart one I am sure they saw that coming when I mentioned "random architect."
+The thing here is I haven't slept a wink after 48 hours of being lost.
 That’s because I could think of nothing else to do but drool.

 I am up now, still half asleep with pretty interesting work meetings for the evening.